-When the final proposal is approved at the decanal level, it should then be shared with Katie Darling (firstname.lastname@example.org) and Brittany Iannucci (email@example.com) for review by the Office of Academic Services.
-Once approved by the Office of Academic Services, the proposal will then be subject to a vote at the monthly Associate Dean's Graduate Council meeting, for formal campus approval.
+When the final proposal is approved at the decanal level, it should then be shared with Katie Darling, associate dean for academic services (firstname.lastname@example.org) and Brittany Iannucci, academic services coordinator (email@example.com), for review by the Graduate School.
+Once approved, the proposal will then be subject to a vote at the monthly ADGC meeting, for formal campus approval.

 *Depending on the nature of the advanced certificate, you may also be required to submit supplemental forms, please review the SUNY website for more information.

-Following approval by the Associate Dean's Graduate Council, Katie Darling will submit the final advanced certificate proposal to SUNY-Central for review.
-The assigned campus reviewer at SUNY-Central will work with Katie Darling, where necessary, until the advanced certificate is approved.
-Each advanced certificate proposal is reviewed in terms of SUNY policy and priorities as well as mission, market, and quality.
+Following approval by the ADGC, Katie Darling will submit the final advanced certificate proposal to SUNY-Central for review.
+The assigned campus reviewer at SUNY-Central will work with Katie, where necessary, until the advanced certificate is approved.
+Each advanced certificate proposal is reviewed in terms of SUNY policy and priorities as well as mission, market and quality.
 SUNY-Central generally responds to new advanced certificate proposals within 60 days.

 After its approval by SUNY-Central, the advanced certificate proposal is sent to SED for review.
 The assigned campus reviewer at SED will work with Katie Darling, where necessary, until the advanced certificate is approved.